Uddomboso/Uddomboso/README.md

 - **Hardware-store-DBMS** - Database management system for hardware store
 - **Student-grading-system** - Academic grading management system
 - **SimpleWordGame** - Interactive word guessing game built with HTML, CSS, and JavaScript

 ---

-## What I'm Working On

-- Enhancing PennyWise with new features and improvements
-- Developing FinanceSystem for comprehensive budget management
-- Reconstructing Resonance social media platform
-- Learning and exploring new technologies in fintech

----